The Family Circus: Dotted lines

-One of the best-known features of Keane's work is the dotted line comics, showing the characters' paths through the neighborhood or house with a thick dotted line.
-The earliest appearance of the dotted line was on April 8, 1962 (an un-dotted path had first appeared on February 25).
-This concept has been parodied by other comic strips, including Pearls Before Swine, For Better or For Worse, FoxTrot, Calvin and Hobbes, Garfield, Liō, Marvin, and xkcd.
-In an interview, Jeff Keane, who now produces the strip, described how he creates the line: by drawing one continuous black line and then breaking it into segments with white.
-The dotted line has taken on different formats, such as when the family took a vacation to San Francisco and showed them in a dotted line down the famous Lombard Street ("the crookedest street in the world"), or Jeffy and his grandfather taking a walk in the park, where Jeffy is shown running around pell-mell marked by a squiqqly dotted line, as opposed to a long rigid dotted line marking his granddad's, who stayed on the path.
-Other strips would show the dotted line with captions, such as when Billy used the restroom when the family was at a pancake house, with captions of Billy's lingering ("helps busboy pick up pieces of broken plate", "finds quarter in payphone", "uses quarter to play at an arcade cabinet").
+One of the best-known features of Keane's work is the dotted-line comics, showing the characters' paths through the neighborhood or house with a thick dotted line.
+The earliest appearance of the dotted line was on April 8, 1962 (an undotted path had first appeared on February 25).
+This concept has been parodied by other comic strips, including Pearls Before Swine, For Better or For Worse, FoxTrot, Calvin and Hobbes, Garfield, Liō, Marvin and xkcd.
+In an interview, Jeff Keane, who now produces the strip, described how he creates the line by drawing one continuous black line and then breaking it into segments with white.
+The dotted line has taken different formats, such as when the family took a vacation to San Francisco and were shown in a dotted line down famous Lombard Street ("the crookedest street in the world"), or Jeffy and his grandfather taking a walk in the park, with Jeffy running around wildly, indicated by an uneven dotted line, with his grandfather's path as a straight dotted line.
+Other strips would show the dotted line with captions.